-If you are an innocent spouse and marry a tax cheat, what can you do?
+If you are an innocent spouse and marry a tax cheat, it can result in divorce or worse…..jail.
+What can you do?
+How do you protect yourself from a financially irresponsible spouse?
 Let me share a real life story: Roberta and Tim have been married for over 25 years.
-Tim is self-employed and Roberta is a stay-at-home mom.
+Tim is self-employed and Roberta stays at home.

 They travel all over the world, live in a multi-million dollar home…and declare less than $50,000 in income on their business tax return each year.
 Tim’s business is a sole proprietorship, so that’s all the income they declare.
 While I’m no forensic accountant, it’s painfully clear that Tim isn’t declaring all of his income.
-And that’s not how to make a business successful.
+And that’s not how to take advantage of legitimate tax deductions.

 The IRS caught up with Tim recently.
 They audited his returns for the past five years and handed him a huge tax penalty.
 Tim was lucky – he could have gone to jail.
 What Roberta doesn’t know is that she’s lucky too.
 She was on the hook just as much as Tim since she signed the tax return.

 Note – One of the most important ways to protect yourself is to maintain tax records yourself – and make sure you hold on to those records even longer than the IRS suggests.

 If you file a joint tax return, you do benefit by paying lower taxes, and that’s great.
 But sometimes one spouse goes too far in trying to reduce the tax liability.
 When they break the law, you’ve got a problem.

 If you file a joint return and the information is false or wrong, the IRS can go after either of you because you both signed the return.
 It’s just like co-signing a loan.